ismagarcia/me/index.md

 ## Industry advanced product development [l](#industry-advanced-product-development)

 <div class="dark_box">

+{% if True %}
 <p class="dark_paragraph">
-I'm a principal engineer in <a href="https://www.arm.com/">Arm</a>'s Machine Learning Group working with David Mansell and <a href="https://www.linkedin.com/in/ianbratt" title="Ian Bratt">Ian Bratt</a>.
+I'm a tech lead and principal engineer in <a href="https://research.samsung.com/">Samsung Research</a>, driving on-device AI vision and speech applied research projects, focusing on ML-hardware aware solutions (Auto ML): frameworks and neural network models optimisation for the next generation of Samsung products; from proof-of-concepts to commercial products.
 </p>
+{% endif %}

 <p class="dark_paragraph">
-My current work involves analysing neural networks of future use-cases, identifying the most relevant operations and data patterns, capturing key insights with data science techniques to advance real-world performance of <a href="https://www.arm.com">Arm</a>'s new software and hardware solutions.
+Between 2022-2018, as a principal engineer in Arm's Machine Learning Group, I worked  with David Mansell and <a href="https://www.linkedin.com/in/ianbratt" title="Ian Bratt">Ian Bratt</a>, analysing neural networks of future use-cases, identifying the most relevant operations and data patterns, capturing key insights with data science techniques to advance real-world performance of <a href="https://www.arm.com">Arm</a>'s new software and hardware solutions.
 </p>

 <p class="dark_paragraph">